-The Council made changes to the Center City Initiative as described in the Council Changes section below.
-The Proposed Budget description follows.
 The City must protect the health and vitality of the downtown core to maintain its strength as an economic engine and location of choice for tourists, businesses and residents.
-The 2014 Proposed Budget included \$1.7 million to provide outreach, case management and services to individuals engaging in low level offenses who are in need of mental health and other social services.
+The 2014 Proposed Budget includes \$1.7 million to provide outreach, case management and services to individuals engaging in low level offenses who are in need of mental health and other social services.

 The funding expands the successful Law Enforcement Assisted Diversion (LEAD) program that currently operates in the Belltown neighborhood to the entire downtown core.
 Under the existing LEAD program, the Seattle Police Department may choose to refer individuals engaging in low level drug crimes or prostitution to services instead of arrest.
+Two new counselors will provide outreach and engagement services to advance the goals of LEAD to people in the downtown core.